Should you accept the insurance company’s first offer even if you want to settle your personal injury claim?

 They Told You It Was a Final Offer

 During one of my self-help book phases of my life, I read a book by Jack Canfield and Mark Victor Hansen called The Aladdin Factor.
 I think I bought the book because I liked that song a lot.
+Still do.
 Anyway, the big premise of the book is that you need to know what you want and you need to ask for it.
 You can improve your life through the power of asking.
 Blah, blah, blah, right?
 But the point is that if you want more or, even better, genuinely believe you or your client is entitled to more, you have to ask for it and you have to explain why you think the number should be what you want.

 But the Offer Is What I Wanted

 I guess that is one way of looking at the world.
 Maybe it is a more evolved world view.
 But the way I see it, I don’t have the luxury of fighting to get fair value for my clients and I’m not.
 I’m trying to get our clients as much money as humanly possible.
 This is the nature of the adversarial system we have in this country.
 If I’m shooting for fair and the other guy is shooting to pay as little as humanly possible, that is recipe for failure.
 So if that is the way you approach life, good for you.
 I’m sure your blood pressure is lower than mine.
 But if you are representing serious injury clients, you have to suspend this outlook when you come to work and if you are a victim– probably foolishly — trying to handle your claim, just put Deepak Chopra in the closet for this one case.